armorasha/IoT-Project-Python-PHP-API/README.md

 ## Acknowledgements

-* Hat tip to anyone whose Python libraries were used in this project.
+* Hats off to anyone whose Python libraries were used in this project.
 * Inspirations by friends, [Bala](https://www.linkedin.com/in/balasmn/), [Prashanth](https://www.linkedin.com/in/prashanth-umashanker-a28a6019/).
 * The Open source community